seelabutk/substrate-ospray-studio/README.md

 After setting up the RaaS, your next tasks are to build a scene, build a front-end UI in a web browser using Javascript so that you can interact with the scene, and then create a movie by setting and controlling key frames.
 The specific requirements are as follows.

+### Possible Step 0 - Use OSPRay Studio to build a static scene with desired effects.
+This may be better than having them perform complex operations through the SceneGraph.

 ### Step 1 - Set up the RaaS

 1. Set up your own AWS account.
 Go to https://aws.amazon.com/ and create a new free-tier account.